zaki-ramadhan/katering-ibu/test/README.md

 # For Learning Purpose Only
-You can do anythin here, it's just random folder
+You can do anything in here, it's just random folder